 The roomy rooms and unique style sets the Bungalow apart from the much larger and taller Ocean Place Resort and Spa next door.

-Ocean Place might have the ocean views and beach right outside, but The Bungalow has more than enough inside to entice discerning Gen X and Millennial travelers who are used to certain amenities, as well as an appeal to Boomers looking for offbeat and witty luxury.
+Ocean Place and WAVE Resort might have the ocean views and beach right outside, but The Bungalow has more than enough inside to entice discerning Gen X and Millennial travelers who are used to certain amenities, as well as an appeal to Boomers looking for offbeat and witty luxury.

 First Impressions of Bungalow Hotel

 It might take a few minutes to find The Bungalow, set as it is among condo buildings.
-But drive around a bit to get the lay of the land, and you’ll see it.
+But drive around a bit to get the lay of the land, and you’ll get there.

 Rooms and Suites at The Bungalow Hotel

-Each bright room features stained-white hardwood floors, glass fireplace, eclectic art on walls, banks of soundproof windows, flat screen TV’s, kitchenette area with under counter fridge (stocked with complimentary Fiji water bottles), and comfy beds with crisp white duvet.
+Each bright room features stained-white hardwood floors, glass fireplace, eclectic art on walls, banks of soundproof windows, flat screen TV’s, kitchenette area with under counter fridge and comfy beds with crisp white duvet.
 Pop art and contemporary quilts punch up the walls.

 Lucite couches with orange cushions in the suite sitting areas make a great presentation but are not very comfortable.
 Better to snuggle in bed and watch in your room.